jacekkopecky/jewel-board/README.md

 ## maybes

+- [ ] clicking with 0 moves could show how long until next move is available
 - [ ] select one type of jewel from a bag of the same size so the shape is unambiguous
 - [ ] handle the case when the selected jewels cannot be placed